Your Complete Be Verb List and Grammar Guide

 A paper with a diagram illustrating the conjugation of the English verb 'be' (infinitive, continuous, perfect) and a pen.

-Once you’ve got the present and past tenses down, the real magic happens when you master the advanced forms: be, been, and being.
-These are the tools that unlock more sophisticated sentence structures, letting you talk about ongoing actions, completed events, and future possibilities with real precision.
+Once you’ve got the present and past tenses down, greater gains come when you master the advanced forms: be, been, and being.
+These forms enable more nuanced sentence structures, letting you describe ongoing actions, completed events, and future possibilities with precise control.

 Let's dig into when and how you should be using each one.